Barings LLC Invests $249,000 in Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX)

-Barings LLC purchased a new position in shares of Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX – Get Rating) in the fourth quarter, HoldingsChannel.com reports.
-The fund purchased 1,135 shares of the pharmaceutical company’s stock, valued at approximately $249,000.
+Barings LLC bought a new position in shares of Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX – Get Rating) in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund bought 1,135 shares of the pharmaceutical company’s stock, valued at approximately $249,000.

 Vertex Pharmaceuticals Incorporated, a biotechnology company, engages in developing and commercializing therapies for treating cystic fibrosis.
 The company markets SYMDEKO/SYMKEVI, ORKAMBI, and KALYDECO to treat patients with cystic fibrosis who have specific mutations in their cystic fibrosis transmembrane conductance regulator gene; and TRIKAFTA for the treatment of patients with CF 6 years of age or older who have at least one F508del mutation.